• Skip to primary navigation

 One day, while Ron was hauling equipment to a construction site, Lee got a phone call from the state highway patrol.
 Ron had caused a pile-up on the interstate by slamming into the back of another car.

-Although no fatalities resulted from the accident, several people sustained serious injuries.
+Although no one died in the accident, several people sustained serious injuries.
 The accident victims sued Lewisburg Concrete & Pavement Service, claiming Lee had failed to properly supervise and train Ron about safely operating company vehicles while on the job.

 6 Signs a Co-worker Could Be Abusing Drugs or Alcohol